Behaviour in case of a chemical accident

-Mercury is a toxic substance the effect of which manifests in case of inhalation of the vapors of the substance.
-The breaking of a thermometer or an incandescent bulb is not a cause for panic, as the amount of mercury in them is too small to cause serious consequences.
-However, since the long-term effects of an even a small amount of mercury vapor are hazardous to humans, the scattered mercury must be collected as soon as possible in accordance with the instructions given below.
+Mercury is a toxic substance, the effect of which manifests upon inhalation of the vapours of the substance.
+The breaking of a thermometer or an incandescent bulb is not a cause for panic, as the amount of mercury in them is too small to cause severe consequences.
+However, as the long-term effects of an even a small amount of mercury vapour are hazardous to humans, the scattered mercury must be collected as soon as possible in accordance with the instructions given below.

-Prevent access to other persons, (and domestic animals!) take it to the mercury dispersal area and ventilate the room.
+Prevent the access of other people (and domestic animals!) to the area where the mercury has spilled and ventilate the room.

-There are different ways to collect the substance, for this purpose you can use a shovel, a syringe, a pipette or a cotton cloth impregnated with potassium permanganate solution.
+There are different ways to collect the substance – you can use a shovel, a syringe, a pipette, or a cotton cloth impregnated with a potassium permanganate solution.

-Drops of mercury should be gathered with a plastic, rubber, cardboard, etc., scraper to a shovel.
-The use of a brush is not recommended as it is difficult to wipe mercury droplets into the shovel by brush, and the droplets disintegrate into smaller droplets when exposed to the brush.
+Drops of mercury should be collected with a plastic, rubber, cardboard, or other scraper to a shovel.
+The use of a brush is not recommended, as it is difficult to wipe mercury droplets into the shovel by brush, and the droplets disintegrate into smaller droplets when exposed to the brush.

-Mercury drops can also be collected with a syringe (needleless syringe) or a pipette.
-For gathering the droplets can also be used cotton swabs impregnated with potassium permanganate solution.
-Place the used cotton, syringe or pipette in a plastic bag.
+Mercury drops can also be collected with a syringe (without a needle) or a pipette.
+You can also use cotton swabs impregnated with potassium permanganate solution for gathering the droplets.
+Place the used cotton, syringe, or pipette in a plastic bag.
 Do not throw it in the trash bin!